I created these vegan peanut butter cups years ago, with my father in mind.

 It was a single, tragic, inexplicable event that changed our lives forever.
-There were other things going on that hurt our family life and relationships – some related to our dad’s tragedy, some not.
-But, they all took a very heavy toll on our family, and our hearts and souls.
+There were other things going on that hurt our family life and relationships – many related to our dad’s tragedy.
+It took a very heavy toll on our family, and our hearts and souls.

 Dreena’s Vegan Peanut Butter Cups